-In January 2017, Daybreak acquired a 30% working interest in 1,400 acres in the Michigan Basin where we have two shallow crude oil prospects.
-The leases have been secured and multiple targets have been identified through a 2-D seismic interpretation.
+In January 2017, we acquired a 30% working interest in 1,400 acres in the Michigan Basin.
+The leases have been secured and multiple targets were identified through a 2-D seismic interpretation.
 A 3-D seismic survey was obtained in January and February of 2017 on the first prospect.
-An analysis of the 3-D seismic survey confirmed the first prospect identified on the 2-D seismic, as well as identified several additional drilling locations.
-We will obtain 3-D survey on the second prospect after drilling a well on the first prospect however, the two prospects are independent of each other and the success or failure of either one does not effect the other.
-The wells will be drilled vertically with conventional completions and no hydraulic fracturing will be required.
-The first well is expected to be drilled during the late summer of 2018.
+An analysis of the 3-D seismic survey confirmed the first prospect originally identified on the 2-D seismic, as well as several additional drilling locations.
+We have plans to obtain an additional 3-D survey on the second prospect after drilling a well on the first prospect.
+However; the two prospects are independent of each other and the success or failure of either one does not effect the other.
+The wells will be drilled vertically with conventional completions and no hydraulic fracturing is anticipated.
+With the settlement of our debt obligations in December 2018 with Maximilian, our former lender, we acquired an additional 40% working interest, bringing our aggregate working interest in Michigan to 70%.
+The first well is expected to be drilled during the late summer of 2019.

-We have not filed any estimates of total, proved net crude oil or natural gas reserves with any federal agency other than this report to the SEC for the fiscal year ended February 28, 2018.
+We have not filed any estimates of total, proved net crude oil or natural gas reserves with any federal agency other than this report to the SEC for the fiscal year ended February 28, 2019.
 Throughout this Annual Report on Form 10-K, crude oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") or British Thermal Units ("BTU") unless otherwise specified, and hydrocarbon totals are expressed in barrels of oil equivalent ("BOE").